Dentures – Mount Pleasant, SC

 A full denture is a complete top or bottom row of teeth mounted on a gum-colored base.
 They are designed to restore an entire arch of missing teeth and are held in by the shape and suction of the gums, but denture adhesive can also be used for additional security.

-If you’re looking for a longer lasting, more secure tooth replacement option, dental implant dentures may be the answer.
-A series of titanium screw-like implants are placed throughout the jawbone during a brief surgical procedure.
+If you are looking for a longer-lasting, more secure tooth replacement option, dental implant dentures may be the answer.
+A series of titanium, screw-like implants are placed throughout the jawbone during a brief surgical procedure.
 These will hold your dentures firmly in place.
 This type of denture allows for additional chewing power and prevents bone loss from occurring over time.

 The Benefits of Dentures

 There are all sorts of benefits that you can expect to experience when you choose dentures as a tooth replacement option.
 Here are just some of the most prominent:

 - Makes it easier to chew your food